BP-H/superNova_2177/README.md

 ## 🎛️ Local Streamlit UI

-To experiment with the validation analyzer locally, launch the Streamlit frontend:
+To experiment with the validation analyzer locally, launch the Streamlit frontend from this repository root:

 ```bash
 streamlit run ui.py
 ```
 Or run `make ui` from the repository root to start the demo.
 Run these commands from the repository root. **Do not** execute `python ui.py` directly as that bypasses Streamlit's runtime.

 Open [http://localhost:8501](http://localhost:8501) in your browser to interact with the demo.